prajna-project/prajna/README.md

 [![npm version](https://d25lcipzij17d.cloudfront.net/badge.svg?id=js&type=6&v=1.0.0-rc8&x2=0)](https://www.npmjs.com/package/prajna)

 ## Overview
+[![NPM Stats](https://nodei.co/npm/prajna.png?downloads=true)](https://npmjs.org/package/prajna)

-Prajna is a in browser supervising and analysing tool kit which heavily inspired by [Koa](https://github.com/koajs/koa).
+Prajna is a in browser supervising and analysing tool which heavily inspired by [Koa](https://github.com/koajs/koa).
 It can trace your pageview action, resource load action, performance status, javascript error stack, etc, and you can report individual logs to the server url of yours.
-And you can write your own middleware to fetch your own data, form your own log, even add new methods as a plugin.
-You can read more detail in [Prajna Wiki](https://github.com/mtdp-diancan-f2e/prajna/wiki)
+You can write your own middleware to fetch your own data, form your own log, even add new methods as a plugin.
+You can read more detail in [Prajna Wiki](https://github.com/mtdp-diancan-f2e/prajna/wiki).

-[![NPM Stats](https://nodei.co/npm/prajna.png?downloads=true)](https://npmjs.org/package/prajna)

 ## Usage
 - Install and config [prajna-wrapper-plugin](https://github.com/prajna-project/prajna-wrapper-plugin)